 LLM 424 - 3 Credits

-In lieu of taking a three-credit elective course, students ranked among the top 20% of the class after the first semester may write a thesis specifically for the LL.M.
+In lieu of taking a three-credit elective course, students may write a thesis specifically for the LL.M.
 Program on a topic of the students choosing within the field of human rights.
 The topic has to be related, in the broadest sense possible, to the field of human rights.
 If it relates to a societal problem addressed by the law, we suggest using the detailed problem- and policy-oriented analysis developed by policy-oriented jurisprudence.
 The thesis should consist of at least 15,000 words.
-Students must arrange supervision of their papers with a member of the law or LL.M. faculty who have indicated their willingness to act as supervisors.
-For more detailed information about supervisory faculty or other questions, please contact the Intercultural Human Rights Program office at by phone at (305) 474-2403.
+Students must arrange supervision of their papers with a member of the law or LL.M. faculty who have indicated his or her willingness to act as supervisors.